The Habitat for Humanity Restore is a home improvement store and donation center that is run by Habitat for Humanity.

-It is a home improvement store and donation center that is run by Habitat for Humanity, which is a non-profit organization that focuses on “building simple, decent and affordable housing” all over the world.
+If you’re not familiar with it, Habitat for Humanity is a non-profit organization whose mission is “building simple, decent and affordable housing” all over the world.

 If you are on a tight budget, but still want to remodel your home, this store is for you!